 A powerful but lesser-known relative of tea tree, this oil is especially effective in bringing calmness to skin affected by acne.
 Studies show that it is a strong antibacterial and anti-inflammatory, and is useful for treating infection.

 The best thing about this oil is that it doesn't clog pores.
 Yes, that's right!
 It is moisturizing, so it won't leave the skin chapped either.
 It also comes loaded with vitamin B complex, vitamin E, and other nutrients.

-For a product that features USDA organic tea tree oil, manuka oil, and jojoba oil, try Lunamy's Face Serum.
+For a product that features organic tea tree oil, manuka oil, and jojoba oil, try Lunamy's Face Serum.

 To maximize the benefits of any skincare product, use them in conjunction with positive lifestyle habits such as staying hydrated, eating lots of fruits and vegetables, avoiding overeating, and limiting exposure to the sun, which is undoubtedly the primary factor in premature aging of the skin.